nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 | shopping |  43 |
 | travel   |   4 |

-I wouldn't expect this rule-based approach to be able to identify all transaction types, that's quite manual work, but for your own data you can achieve descent numbers with several iterations
+I wouldn't expect this rule-based approach to be able to identify all transaction types, that's quite manual work, but for your data, you can achieve decent numbers with several iterations

 ## How to use your own data?
 If you want to use your own data, you need to transform it to the expected format with these columns: